Synopsis by Eleanor Mannikka

 New Wave director Claude Chabrol employs an aloof perspective in this tale of murder and a dysfunctional family.
 The paterfamilias Henri Marcoux (Jacques Dacqmine) is having a fling with the neighbor woman Leda (Antonella Lualdi).
 When she turns up murdered, police suspect the milkman, a friend of the Marcoux's sultry maid Julie.
 But Laszlo (Jean-Paul Belmondo) the non-conformist Hungarian boyfriend of Henri's daughter Elisabeth (Jeanne Valerie) thinks not.
 Was the killer Henri's unbalanced son Richard?
 His wife Therese (Madeleine Robinson) is a regular harridan; is she guilty?
 Robinson won the "Best Actress" award at the 1959 Venice Film Festival for her portrayal of Therese.

-abandonment, generation-gap, murder, family, killing, news, New-Wave, upper-middle-class
+abandonment, generation-gap, murder, family, killing, New-Wave, news, upper-middle-class